jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) so that objectives and policies specified in the document give effect to objectives and policies specified in the statement; or
   (c) if it is necessary to make the document consistent with any constraint or limit set out in the statement.
 (2A) The local authority must—
-  (a) make the amendments referred to in subsection (2) without using the process in Schedule 1; and (b) give public notice of the amendments within 5 working days after making them.
+  (a) make the amendments referred to in subsection (2) without using a process in Schedule 1; and (b) give public notice of the amendments within 5 working days after making them.
 (2B) The local authority must also make all other amendments to a document that are required to give effect to any provision in a national policy statement that affects the document.
-(2C) The local authority must make the amendments referred to in subsection (2B) using the process in Schedule 1.
+(2C) The local authority must make the amendments referred to in subsection (2B) using a process in Schedule 1.
 (2D) In all cases, the local authority must make the amendments— (a) as soon as practicable; or
   (b) within the time specified in the national policy statement (if any); or